-1. Head straight to the beginners’ practice slope before attempting any other slopes.
+1. There is a reason why ski resorts have easy practice slopes.
+That’s why the first of my skiing tips for beginners is to head straight to these before attempting any other slopes.
 Chances are that you won’t be laughed at too openly when surrounded by other beginners.
 Only leave to try more advanced slopes once you manage to flawlessly use the lift and get down the practice slope without falling once.

 3. Take a lesson instead of relying on more experienced relatives or friends to teach you the basics.
 The latter may lead to snow fights, and not the fun kind.
 Qualified instructors are much more capable of dealing with your inadequacies.

 4. Don’t sleep on a chair lift, literally and figuratively.
 Be prepared to get off — put your gloves back on, make sure your poles or skis won’t prevent the bar from opening, fasten your helmet.
 In other words, be ready to continue skiing as soon as you hit the snow.

 Read more: Why the Schlick 2000 ski resort in Tyrol is perfect for beginners and families